 As Greenville entered the 20th century, it was still a small town with not quite 12,000 residents, yet its citizens saw the need for a library.
 The proper backing for a public institution coalesced in 1921 under the leadership of Thomas F. Parker.
 The Library opened on May 20, 1921 with 500 volumes in a vacant storage room on East Coffee Street and soon expanded into the store next door.
 The Library was so well received that the city voted it tax support in 1923, and the following year it moved to larger quarters in the Jervey Jordan building, which had entrances on both Main and Brown streets.

 The Depression years were dark times for the Library as with the rest of the nation.
 Precious little was added to the collection, and often the staff were not paid, yet its activities were many and varied.
-In 1937 the end of the Library's lease meant a move to temporary quarters in a garage building that was entirely unsatisfactory.
+In 1937 the end of the Library's lease meant a move to temporary quarters in a garage building.
 Two years later the Library purchased the old Park School building, a fine brick structure on North Main Street.
 It was renovated and opened in 1940.